-As of March 31, 2022, all 50 states, the District of Columbia, and territories including American Samoa, Guam, Northern Mariana Islands*, Puerto Rico, and U.S. Virgin Islands have FEMA-approved mitigation plans.
+As of Sept.
+30, 2022, all 50 states, the District of Columbia, and five territories including American Samoa, Guam, Northern Mariana Islands*, Puerto Rico, and U.S. Virgin Islands have approved mitigation plans.

-A total of over 24,700 local and 224 tribal governments have current mitigation plans.
+A total of over 25,500 local governments and 238 tribal governments have approved or approvable-pending-adoption mitigation plans.

 National Status Map